deep-entertainment/safehouse/design/dialogs/brianna3.md

 Things to establish here:

-* Rebeca's backstory as a police enthusiast, a very sucessful graduate of the police academy
+* Rebeca's backstory as a police enthusiast, a very sucessful graduate of the police Academy
 * Rebeca is overly correct and has a strong sense for justice
 * Rebeca has had some complaints about not acting appropriately in some cases because she can be quite hot-headed (which Marjorie jumps on), but all were minor issues